Utk0201/template/README.md

 * User can add/edit/delete his/her profile pic
 * User can add as well as delete the pic(s) of their house
 * carousel images' size adjusted
+* destroy hosted images from cloudinary itself
+* handle cases for no images in house or user profile pic and also, the case when the default image itself is to be deleted

 ## Future improvements
 * Enable deleting dp pics of user from cloudinary folder